 Are you going to move around a lot with a good chance of getting too warm and sweaty, or will you be standing still for a long time risking getting really cold during the time?
 A good way to stay warm and dry is to follow the layering principle.
 Even if you don’t wear all layers it’s a good idea to take base, mid and outer layers with you on all adventures.

-Mid layer – an insulating layer which retains body heat to protect you from cold.
-In general thicker layer equals warmer, however the efficiency of the insulating material is also important too.
+- Mid layer – an insulating layer which retains body heat to protect you from cold.
+In general thicker layer equals warmer, however the efficiency of the insulating material is also important.
 This layer wicks moisture.

 In addition to the layers you may also want to consider the types of fabric you are wearing.
 A garment with a weave of wicking or wicking treatment may do wonders pulling perspiration off your skin while still keeping you warm.

-Down – retains heat best in relation to weight, airs well, compressible, moisture-sensitive fillpower.
-Collapse when wet.
+- Down – retains heat best in relation to weight, airs well, compressible, moisture-sensitive fill power.
+Collapses when wet.

 - Whole, clean and well-kept clothes work best.